Unboxed-Software/solana-course/content/token-program.md

 - The Token Program contains instructions for creating and interacting with SPL-Tokens
 - Token Mints are accounts which hold data about a specific Token, but do not hold Tokens
 - Token Accounts are used to hold Tokens of a specific Token Mint
 - Creating Token Mints and Token Accounts requires allocating rent in SOL.
 The rent for a Token Account can be refunded when the account is closed.
-However, Token Mints current cannot be closed
+However, Token Mints currently cannot be closed

 # Overview